Symbolic Recovery of Differential Equations: The Identifiability Problem: Numerical Experiments

 \subsection{Analytic PDEs}

-In this last section we investigate the usefulness of the Jacobi criterion for analytic PDEs.
-For this, we first consider a case where the function solves multiple analytic PDEs and reveal that its Jacobian is indeed never full rank.
-The second case then considers functions which solve only one analytic PDE.
+In this last section, we investigate the usefulness of the Jacobian criterion for analytic PDEs.
+For this, we first consider a case where the function solves multiple analytic PDEs and reveals that its Jacobian is indeed never full rank.
+The second case then considers functions that solve only one analytic PDE.
 We then prove uniqueness numerically by showing that the Jacobian has full rank at all points.

-\subsubsection{Non-uniqueness}
+\subsubsection{Non-Uniqueness}